Andrekode/Portfolio/README.md

 # Portfolio
 My portfolio

-Built with html, css and javascript.
-Also tried to follow the BEM convention.
+Responsive site made with html css and javascript.
+Javascript was used  mostly for the mobile menu.

+BEM convention was followed but not the T